Table of contents

 - many more online reputation management features

 Brand reputation monitoring tool notifies you about any review found on over 20 local review sites.
+That’s a goldmine of customer insights you can use to boost your business.

 Moreover, Chatmeter allows your customers to locate the right information about the business location closest to them.
 If you want to focus on local activities, Chatmeter is your go-to tool.